-Rain Room is an installation made my Random International, a studio set up by two Royal College of Arts graduates in 2005 that specialises in experimental practice within contemporary art.
+Rain Room Sharjah is an installation made by Random International, a studio set up by two Royal College of Arts graduates in 2005 that specializes in experimental practice within contemporary art.
 The Rain Room is like a dark underground chamber, lit only by a beam of light that makes the water dazzle while it breaks through black spaces around, thus providing a very mesmerizing experience.

 This latest attraction, which has been garnering immense attraction was inaugurated by His Highness Dr Shaikh Sultan Bin Mohammad Al Qasimi in the presence of Shaikha Hoor Bint Sultan Al Qasimi, president of Sharjah Art Foundation.

 The German duo, Hannes Koch and Florian Ortkrass, founders of Random International are super thrilled that the Rain Room has found a permanent home at Sharjah Art Foundation.
 For the first time, the work has been installed in the middle east.
 It first opened at the Barbican Centre in London in 2012, followed by the Museum of Modern Art in New York, then the Los Angeles County Museum of Art, and finally the Yuz Museum in Shanghai.